rameshnair007/rameshnair007.github.io/publications.md

 title: Publications
 ---

-## Conference Papers
+## 📝 Conference Papers

-- **Detecting building growth over African cities that are in high flood risk areas**
+- **Detecting Building Growth in High Flood Risk Regions Across African Cities**
-  - ICML 2019 Workshop on Climate Change and AI
+  _ICML 2019 Workshop on Climate Change and AI_
-  - Co-authored with Planet Labs research team
-  - Presented findings on using satellite imagery for flood risk assessment
+  Co-authored with the Planet Labs research team, this paper (<https://www.climatechange.ai/papers/icml2019/24.pdf>) explores the use of satellite imagery and machine learning to monitor urban expansion in flood-prone zones.
+The goal: to inform climate resilience strategies in rapidly developing areas.

-## Patents
+## 🧠 Patents

-- **Weakly Supervised Visual Anomaly Detection and Segmentation in Images**
+- **Weakly Supervised Visual Anomaly Detection and Segmentation**
-  - US Patent No: US10672115B2
+  _US Patent No: US10672115B2_
-  - Novel approach for training deep learning models with limited labeled data
-  - Applications in industrial inspection and quality control
+  This patent introduces a novel method for training deep learning models with sparse or noisy labels.
+Originally developed for industrial visual inspection, the approach has since influenced broader applications in quality control and monitoring systems.

-## Technical Reports
+## 📘 Technical Reports

 - **Multi-sensor Fusion for Change Detection in Satellite Imagery**
-  - Internal technical report
-  - Comprehensive analysis of multi-sensor data integration
-  - Case studies in environmental monitoring
+  _Internal Report | Planet Labs_
+  A deep dive into integrating data from diverse satellite sensors (optical, radar, etc.) to enhance the accuracy of change detection models.
+Includes real-world case studies in environmental and infrastructure monitoring.

 - **Scalable Deep Learning Pipelines for Satellite Imagery**
-  - Internal technical report
-  - Architecture and implementation details
-  - Performance benchmarks and optimizations
+  _Internal Report | Planet Labs_
+  Covers the design and optimization of large-scale ML systems for processing satellite data at global scale.
+Focuses on architecture, model orchestration, and performance tuning for production deployments.